maszew/themoviedb-search/README.md

 ## About the project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
 It uses Angular version 4 with Bootstrap ^3.3.7.
 Unit test were written using Jasmine and Karma as the test runner.
 Project is compatible with the official Angular 2/4 styleguide: https://angular.io/guide/styleguide.
 Unit tests were written using Test-driven development (TDD).
+Public functions are documented using JSDoc.
 Besides the main AppModule with app.component.ts and app.component.spec.ts (with unit tests) project was divided into several modules with their own components/services:

 - core - module with global services loaded once during application startup in the AppModule (services are singletons thus this module cannot be included anywhere else in the project)
-- shared - module with shared components without services, the components placed in here can be reused (included multiple times) within a project.
-Public functions are documented using JSDoc.
+- shared - module with shared components without services, the components placed in here can be reused (included multiple times) within a project
 - tmd-search - module with the search feature and user interface
   - config.json - API configuration file (enter your API key here)
   - search-query-parametrs.model.ts - Interface for the tmd-search.service with data structure